petrroll/mff-stuff/umela_inteligence_2/notes.md

 - unobservable hidden variables:
     - modeling it can drastically reduce the number of parameters required
-    - we don't know values for examples: prentend we know the model's parameters, infer, find using maximum likelyhood, iterate until convergence
+    - we don't know values for examples (idea behind EM):
+        - prentend we know the model's parameters
-    - EM: calculate expected values of hidden variables (via guessed parameters), then recompute parameters
+        - infer values for hidden variables given model
+        - find new parameters using maximum likelyhood
+        - iterate until convergence

+    - EM:
         - starts with random guess for parameters
         - computes P(z|xi) given paramters (i.e. soft-assigns values for hidden variables)
         - recomputes the parameters given computed soft-assignments